 281 Karangahape Road

-A Queer Design Assembly is a welcoming event open to everyone, with a focus on creating space for LGBTQ+ designers to celebrate queer contributions to the design industry and visual culture, share their work, and connect with each other.
+A Queer Design Assembly is a welcoming event open to everyone, with a focus on creating space for LGBTQ+ creatives to celebrate queer contributions to the creative industries and visual culture, share work, and connect with each other.